chrisy/ptptest/README.md

 * The client should summarize the clients it talks to as well as those it expects to hear from but doesn't.

-* Optionally have the client tell the server about the client it was and was not able to communicate with.
+* Optionally have the client tell the server about the clients it was and was not able to communicate with.

-* Have the server summarize it analytics, perhaps publishing a web page for it.
+* Have the server summarize its analytics, perhaps publishing a web page for it.

+* We have checksums.
+We should probably check them!

+* Distribute 'binary' versions for Win32 and MacOS/X.